richmondu/FT900/Alexa/Amazon Alexa Client ESP32/README.md

 ### ESP32 Alexa demo

-This demonstrates accessing Alexa Voice Services by connecting to an Alexa ‘edge’ gateway that supports multiple connected FT900/ESP32 clients.
+This demonstrates accessing Alexa Voice Services by connecting to an Alexa ‘edge’ gateway that enables multiple connected FT900/ESP32 clients to access Alexa.

 ## Building MicroPython port for ESP32